128technology/docs/docs/wan_migration_to_mist.md

 ## Migrating a Standalone Router

-Use the following steps to complete migration.
+Use the following steps to perform the migration.

-### Migration Process
+#### 1. Login

-1. Login to the Conductor as root.
+1. Login to the Conductor as `root`.
 2. SSH to the router from the conductor.
 3. Use the `harware-bootstrapper migrator` to perform the migration process.
 The options for using the script are shown below: